hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 In this unit, you will learn how to package the notebook provided by the Data Science team at WagonCab, and how to scale it so that it can be trained on the full dataset locally on your machine.

-This unit consist of the 5 challenges below, that are all regrouped in this single readme file.
-Simply follow the guide, step by step!
+This unit consist of the 5 challenges below, that are all regrouped in this single README file.

-1. **LOCAL SETUP**: Structure the code into an installable python package, make sure your VS code is setup for the week and be ready to say goodbye to jupyter notebooks!
-2. **UNDERSTAND DATA SCIENTIST WORK**: Discover the notebook provided by the Data Science team
-3. **FROM NOTEBOOK TO PACKAGE**: Discover the notebook provided by the Data Science team
-4. **INVESTIGATE BOTTLENECKS**: Now that we have an operable package, we will discover how to explore and correct the slower parts of our code
-5. **INCREMENTAL PROCESSING**: We will see how to preprocess the dataset incrementally so that we can process a volume of data that does not fit into memory
-6. **INCREMENTAL LEARNING**
-Finally we will see how to train the model without ever loading all data at once in memory.
+Simply follow the guide and `git push` after each main section so we can track your progress!

 # 1️⃣ LOCAL SETUP